Social Stories for Autistic Teens – Practical Strategies for Communication, Autonomy, and Emotional Regulation

 Whenever possible, involve the teen in creating or reviewing the story.
 Collaboration increases ownership and relevance.

-Example — Attending a Group Project Meeting
+Example — Group Chat Anxiety

 Sample Social Story for a Teen:

-Sometimes people talk at the same time.
+Many people may send messages at the same time.

 This example emphasizes autonomy, emotional awareness, and respectful participation rather than compliance.